arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-25-Avito-Demand-Prediction-Part-2.md

 ## Result

 The best single model was lightGBM at 0.2197 and stacking improved the score to 0.2189 (lowest is best).
+I received a silver medal for the solution being in top 5%.
+Yay !